bahmutov/cypress-magic-backend/README.md

 # cypress-magic-backend

-> It is like a real backend but magically faster
+> It is like a real backend but magically faster and better

 ![Magic backend](./images/magic.png)